 Letting go of what others think about you is possible.
 It just will require some effort on your part.
 And self-reflecting.

-Here are some ways to work on your ability to stop caring what people think .
+Here are some ways to work on your ability how not to care what people think

 1. Stop Overgeneralizing

 Overgeneralizing is when you experience something bad that sticks with you, and assuming it's going to happen every time.

 - One bad experience shapes how you view every other possible future experience with the same scenario.